 - Our location on a large medical center campus offers outstanding opportunities within our hospitals, clinics, and academic community.

 - We operate the University Rehabilitation Service, a rehabilitation assessment and counseling facility that provides a range of diagnostic and treatment services for people with disabilities.
-The URS is a powerful setting for learning and direct experience with clients.
+The URS is a powerful setting for learning and interacting with clients.

-- We also operate the Developmental Neuropsychology Service, providing outpatient assessment and evaluation of children and adolescents with brain injury and dysfunction.
-This service provides exceptional opportunities for clinical training.
+- We also operate both Adult and Developmental Neuropsychology Services, providing outpatient assessment and evaluation of adults, children, and adolescents with brain injury and dysfunction.

-- We’re affiliated with Dallas’ top hospitals, ranked among the best in the nation: Children's Medical Center Dallas, Dallas Veterans Affairs Medical Center, Parkland Health & Hospital System, and UT Southwestern University Hospitals.
+- We’re affiliated with Dallas’ top hospitals – ranked among the best in the nation: William P. Clements Jr. University Hospital, Zale Lipshy University Hospital, and Parkland Health & Hospital System.

-- Our tuition and fee rates are among the most reasonable in the country.
+- Our tuition and fee rates are among the most competitive in the county.

-- We’re located near the heart of the Dallas/Ft.
+- We’re located in the heart of the Dallas/Ft.
 Worth metropolitan area, a thriving center for health care, business, education, the arts, and the fourth largest metropolitan area in the United States.

 As a rehabilitation counselor, you’ll help people build on their strengths and achieve new life goals.
 Prepare yourself for this rewarding career with an exceptional educational experience at UT Southwestern.

 Rehabilitation counseling focuses on identifying strengths and resources that can empower people and help them achieve greater autonomy in life and work.
-The counseling process includes communication, goal setting, and encouragement of beneficial change through self-advocacy, psychological, vocational, social, and behavioral interventions.
+The counseling process encourages goal setting and beneficial change through self-advocacy.
+Rehabilitation Counselors utilize psychological, vocational, social, and behavioral interventions.